PCAM-24: A Phase-Centric Action Model v2.0

 PCAM-24 proposes a different foundation: replace time as the primary semantic coordinate with discrete phase.
 Rather than asking "when did something happen?", PCAM-24 asks "what stage of the action is occurring?"

-2. Core Concept
+2. Core Concept: Phase Authority

 2.1 Phase Space